niradler/tracking-number-validation/README.md

 ## tracking-number-validation

-A simple way to validate tracking number.
+A simple way to validate tracking number for the following couriers.

-couriers:
+supported couriers:
 - ups
 - usps
 - dhl